This article instructs you on how you can set a passcode policy for the Android work profile and how you can reset the passcode remotely.

 Defines the amount of failed unlock attempts before the work profile gets wiped.

-How to reset the passcode of Android Work Profile remotely
+How to reset the passcode of the Android Work Profile remotely?

-Miradore's Reset device passcode action is not applicable to the Android Work profile, but it is possible to reset the work profile passcode remotely as explained in here.
+Miradore's Reset device passcode action is not applicable to the Android Work profile, but it is possible to reset the work profile passcode remotely.

 After you have created the profile, distribute the profile to the devices whose passcode you want to reset.